How Are You Ireland? Major new Insight research project launches on the Late Late Show

 RTÉ, SFI and the Insight Centre join forces to seek participants for new research study to assess wellbeing and stress levels of participants

-RTÉ, Science Foundation Ireland and the Insight Centre for Data Analytics are calling on people all around Ireland to download a new app called How Are You Ireland? which is designed to assess mood and stress levels as reported by the app users.
+RTÉ, Science Foundation Ireland and the Insight Centre for Data Analytics are calling on people all around Ireland to download a new app called How Are You Ireland? which is designed to assess public apps as a data collection resource for researchers.
+The theme of the How Are You app is mood and well-being - participants will be asked to rate their mood, stress, sleep qualty and other factors with the aim of getting a lifestyle snapshop of the group. .
 As part of its ongoing broadcasting partnership with Science Foundation Ireland, RTÉ is supporting the scientists behind the How Are You Ireland? app by encouraging volunteers to take part.
 You can download the app for Android devices here, and IOS devices here.

 The app is part of a major research study being conducted by the Insight Centre for Data Analytics.
 It was announced on The Late Late Show by asking the public to download the app and sign up to take part in this groundbreaking research project.
-It’s hoped that the research will give valuable insight into the wellbeing of the Irish population.
+It’s hoped that the research will give valuable insight into the wellbeing of the Irish population as well as its core objective, which is to test this model of data collection for research.

 The results of the survey will then feature in an RTÉ two part television programme about stress and pressure presented by writer and Irish Times columnist Jennifer O’Connell and featuring neuroscientist Professor Ian Roberston to be screened later this summer.
 The working title of the two part programme is Stressed.
 The documentaries are being produced by stopwatch television and Firebrand productions.